apache/trafficserver/doc/admin/event-logging-formats.en.rst

     The cache result code; specifies how the cache responded to the request (``HIT``, ``MISS``, and so on).

+.. _chm:

+``chm``
+    The cache hit-miss status, specifying which level of the cache this was served out of.
+This is useful for example to show whether it was a RAM cache vs disk cache hit.
+Future versions of the cache will support more levels, but right now it only supports RAM (``HIT_RAM``) vs rotational disk (``HIT_DISK``).

 .. _csscl:

 ``csscl``